Oxsomi/core3/docs/graphics_api.md

 - readonly lastSubmit, firstSubmit; used to track when a submit was called.
 - readonly pendingResources, resourcesInFlight; used to track if resources are dirty, in flight (in use on the GPU) and if they need updates in the next submit.
 - readonly allocator; used to allocate memory.
+- readonly lock; TODO
+- readonly staging, stagingAllocations; staging allocations are used if the resources that are being updated are already in flight, if the resource is a tiled texture (non linear texture) or if the device doesn't support ReBAR/shared memory (and so the GPU memory isn't accessible).
+- readonly frameData; current frame data for this frame.
+- private readonly currentLocks; which resources are currently locked while submitCommands is active.
+- private readonly pendingBytes, flushThreshold; how many bytes of copy data are pending.
+The higher this is the bigger the chance of a flush happening.
+This is when there's so much data pending that the submitCommands will split the record in multiple submits.
+The reason it does this is because too much data can result in the operation taking too long and the GPU will cause a device lost error.
+Another reason is because these copies might make temporary staging resources which take up VRAM.
+Surpassing too many copies at once can result in out of memory errors or the device paging the memory to disk (resulting in too slow operations, which might cause a device lost). flushThreshold can be set to control when this happens; though it is set to a default value of < 4 GIBI (20% of cpuHeapSize when on shared memory otherwise 20% of gpuHeapSize + 10% of cpuHeapSize < 33% gpuHeapSize).
+For example on a system with an RTX 4090 (24GiB) and 128GiB of RAM (64 shared) the formula turns into 24GiB / 5 + 64GiB / 10 = 4.8 + 6.4 = 11.2GiB < 8GiB (24GiB/3) < 4 GiB (so limited to 4GiB).
+For more normal systems it is expected that flushThreshold is <4GiB.

 ### Functions